BrandiATMuhkuh/experteers/README.md

 * [rsvp.js](https://github.com/tildeio/rsvp.js) Could be a good why to simplify XHR
 * [less.css](http://lesscss.org/) for simpler css
 * [noBackend](http://nobackend.org/index.html) Instead of using complex Node.js
+* jsDay2013 may unveil great news and tool to develop in the rigth way (best practise) http://2013.jsday.it/schedule/